Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film

 \section{Abstract}

-Ultrafast laser-induced control of the magnetic state of media is the one of the most intriguing and controversial fields of the contemporal condensed matter physics.
-Changing magnetic anisotropy by a femtosecond laser pulse is one of the most versatile approaches for controlling the magnetic state on the subnanosecond time scale.
-In this paper we report on the results of the magneto-optical pump-probe studies of laser-induced magnetization dynamics in low symmetry ferrimagnetic dielectric (YBiPrLu)$_3$(FeGa)$_5$O$_{12}$ garnet films grown on the (210)-oriented Gd$_3$Ga$_5$O$_{12}$ substrate.
-We demonstrate that the femtosecond laser pulse triggers both coherent and incoherent spin dynamics at distinct time scales.
-Demagnetization mediated by slow magnon-phonon interactions occurs on the time scale of $\sim$500\,ps, while on a shorter time scale the the magnetization precession is excited.
-Circularly polarized laser pulses excite the magnetization precession via the ultrafast inverse Faraday effect.
-Furthermore, as we demonstrate experimentally and phenomenologically, the changes of the anisotropy parameters mediated by the lattice heating are triggered by laser pulses of any polarization on a few picosecond time scale and compete with the inverse Faraday effect.
-We show that the orientation of the external magnetic field with respect to magnetization easy plane noticeably affects the precession excited via the anisotropy change.
-Importantly, the relative contributions from the inverse Faraday effect and the change of the growth-induced anisotropy can be controlled by varying the applied magnetic field.
+We explore a thermal mechanism of changing the anisotropy by femtosecond laser pulses in dielectric ferrimagnetic garnets by taking a low symmetry (YBiPrLu)$_3$(FeGa)$_5$O$_{12}$ film grown on the (210)-oriented Gd$_3$Ga$_5$O$_{12}$ substrate as a model media.
+We demonstrate by means of spectral magneto-optical pump-probe technique and phenomenological analysis, that the magnetization precession in such a film is triggered by laser-induced changes of the growth-induced magnetic anisotropy along with the well-known ultrafast inverse Faraday effect.
+The change of magnetic anisotropy is mediated by the lattice heating induced by laser pulses of arbitrary polarization on a picosecond time scale.
+We show that the orientation of the external magnetic field with respect to the magnetization easy plane noticeably affects the precession excited via the anisotropy change.
+Importantly, the relative contributions from the ultrafast inverse Faraday effect and the change of different growth-induced anisotropy parameters can be controlled by varying the applied magnetic field strength and direction.
 As a result, the amplitude and the initial phase of the excited magnetization precession can be gradually tuned.